 V. Alcoholic Beverages and Illegal Drugs

 The distribution, possession, and/or use of controlled substances, illicit drugs, and alcohol which are deemed illegal under local, state and federal law is prohibited on the campus of Henry Ford College.
 Any persons violating these statues will be subject to disciplinary and/or criminal proceedings.
-Alcohol and drug awareness information and counseling is available through the Counseling Office.
+Alcohol and drug awareness information and counseling is available through the Counseling Department.

 VI.
 Sexual Assault